 You’ve probably heard that weight loss is 80% diet—and it’s true!
 No matter how much exercise you do, eventually eating poorly is going to catch up to you.
-That’s why it’s important to eat a healthy, balanced diet containing high quality carbs, proteins, and fats.
+That’s why it’s so critical to get your carb, protein, fat ratio dialed in.

 I learned this principle years ago when I read Bill Phillips book Body for Life.
 I did his 90 day exercise challenge, and the simple diet of balancing carbs, fats and proteins with every meal.
 Within weeks I felt amazing, and had measurable improvements in body, smaller waist, bigger muscles… I looked and felt better than I had in ages.
 Since then I have experimented with many diets and programs, but I always end up coming back to just trying to get the right ratio of healthy carbs, proteins and fats, and when I do I’m at my best.

 And yet, there are so many fad diets out there leading to mass confusion.
 You’ve probably come across people who shun carbs and others who are terrified of eating fat.
 Others are obsessed with large amounts of protein.
 This can lead to a lot of confusion, so we’re here to set the record straight.